 And yet, I’ll say that the last three months have been the most invigorating.
 I’ve bought scented candles, travelled to Spain and Portugal, experienced the Basque country, encountered so many new cultures and planned more trips for the future.
 It does get better every day, but here are some things that helped me start as a digital nomad:

-Facebook Groups/ other social events
+Look for Facebook Groups/ other social events for expats/digital nomads

 Every region will have expats.
 All you need to do is find them.
 See if there are any Facebook groups for your city and get in touch with the members.
 I found a social group and a co-working group for the BAB region in France.
 Apart from that, language labs, Erasmus connects and other volunteering organisations are also easy to find online.
 Having a community is crucial to finding balance in a new country.